 2. First Aid Kit

 This is an essential piece of camping equipment to cover every situation from a scratch to an invading army of creepy crawlies that may find their way into boots, tents and outdoor gear.
-A first aid kit can literally be the difference between surviving in the wild or not.

-- Your knowledge on how to treat yourself and others if something does go wrong.
+4 Things to consider when purchasing: size, contents, fauna you are likely to encounter (spider or snake bite), and your knowledge on how to treat yourself and others if something does go wrong.
 Remember when camping you could be a long way from your car when injured.

 3. Stoves and Cooking Gear